We’re Making the Facebook Papers Public. Here’s Why and How

 Perhaps owing to its sheer ubiquity, Facebook is often portrayed as a bulwark against, if not the victim of, the very crimes it begrudging facilities: In headlines, it is constantly battling misinformation, taking action against extremism, curbing data abuse, and moving to protect its users.
 Much more rare are stories about the violent collision between Facebook’s outwardly professed goal of “bringing people together,” and that of its underlying technologies, which seem to derive greater profits when driving people apart, and into increasingly dark places.

-More than for privacy, the documents require extra review to ensure we aren’t just handing groups of criminals and spies a roadmap to undermining the controls Facebook does have in place to detect propaganda aimed at spreading lies, hate, and fear.
+Beyond privacy reasons, the documents require additional review to ensure that we aren’t just handing criminals and spies a roadmap for undermining what controls Facebook does have in place to defend against propaganda that spreads lies, hate, and fear.
 That would undermine any benefit the world stands to reap from this act of whistleblower justice.

-The work is just beginning but we’re eager to start releasing documents as as possible.
-The first batch will likely consist of documents that warrant the least amount of redactions, just to get the ball rolling.
-To learn more, check for updates at the top of this article in the coming days.
+Our work is just beginning, but we’re eager to release our first batch of documents as soon as possible.
+To get the ball rolling, the first release will likely consist mostly of documents that warrant the least amount of inspection.
+To learn more, check back for updates at the top of this article in the coming days.

 DISCUSSION